Updated: December 11, 2024

 Opening a Portuguese Bank Account when you Move to Portugal

-portugal golden visaAs an American citizen with the intention of moving to Portugal, you must get an NIF number in Portugal.
-The NIF is a tax identification number that you will need for any financial transactions, including setting up a Portuguese bank account.
 When you have secured your NIF number, opening a Portuguese bank account is usually easy and straightforward, provided you have the correct documents.
 When it comes to banking in Portugal, you have a range of options, from online banks to more traditional banks, including many that offer mortgages to foreigners.

 Because of the strict regulations enforced by the IRS in compliance with the Foreign Account Tax Compliance Act (FATCA), a few banks might not accept US citizens as clients.
-Therefore, you need to find one of the banks that allow Americans to open an account in Portugal after getting your NIF number.
+Therefore, you need to find one of the banks that allow Americans to open a bank account in Portugal after getting your NIF number.
 Some of the best banks to consider in Portugal are Millennium BCP, Novo Banco, Banco BPI, and Banco Santander Totta.

 Taxes for American Expats in Portugal